Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 By default, soldiers can be selected for Dynamic Deployment (DD) in three locations:[list] [*] In Squad Select, there will be a checkbox under each soldier.
 It will control if the soldier should use DD for this mission.
 [*] In the Armory screen for individual soldiers, there will be a Dynamic Deployment button with a checkbox.
 It will control if this soldier should use DD whenever possible.
-In practice, it means the mod will just try to enable the checkbox on Squad Select whenever this soldier is added to the squad.
+In practice, it means the mod will just try to mark the checkbox on Squad Select whenever this soldier is added to the squad.
 [*] When you click Launch Mission in Squad Select, there will be a final Dynamic Deployment screen, which will let you control which units use DD on this mission.[/list]

 If you find any of these methods to be inconvenient or intrusive, you can disable them in Mod Config Menu.

-Once on the mission, any soldier can use the Dynamic Deployment ability to designate a deployment location.
-This will end the soldier's turn.
+Once on the mission, any soldier can use the Dynamic Deployment ability to designate a deployment location, ending the soldier's turn and deploying the rest of the squad.

 You are effectively paying with one soldier's actions to deploy a part of the squad in a potentially advantageous position.